 In general, cruise or no cruise, there are several U.S. territories and commonwealths with the luxurious feel of a faraway land that allow passport-free entry for U.S. citizens.

 Puerto Rico is a United States commonwealth and all U.S. citizens can travel there and to its surrounding islands, Vieques and Culebra, without a passport.
-The same is true for a lesser known (and lesser populated) commonwealth, the Northern Mariana islands, composed of 15 islands in the northwest Pacific.
+The same is true for lesser known (and lesser populated) commonwealth, the Northern Mariana Islands, comprising 15 islands in the northwest Pacific Ocean.
 1

 If you’ve got your sights set on the US Virgin Islands, Guam, or American Samoa, all three U.S. territories are also all fair game for passport-less American citizens.

-When it comes to needing a passport on a cruise, not all cruises have the same requirements.
+Not all cruises have the same passport requirements.
 If you’ve heard about a cruise where a passport isn’t required, you’re most likely being told about a “closed-loop” cruise.
 A closed-loop cruise is one that starts and finishes at the same U.S. port and only sails to Canada, Mexico, the Caribbean, the Bahamas or Bermuda.
-2 For these closed-loop cruises, U.S. citizens do not need a passport for entry into the qualifying countries along their cruise’s route or to return back to the United States.
+2

-However, if for some reason your cruise ship needs to alter course, it is possible that they will need to dock in a foreign country that plays by a different set of rules.
+If for some reason your cruise ship needs to alter course, it is possible that they will need to dock in a foreign country (that wasn’t on the original itinerary) that plays by a different set of rules.
 In other words, even if your cruise line states that you do not need a passport for their particular journey, it is always a good idea to pack it just in case.

 If a cruise begins at one port and ends in another port, even if they’re both in the United States, passengers are required to have a valid passport.
-Similarly, if a cruise starts or finishes in a foreign port, travelers must come prepared with a current passport.3
+Similarly, if a cruise starts or finishes in a foreign port, travelers must come prepared with a current passport.
+4

 Our final advice?
-If you have a current passport, bring it with you when you set sail on your next cruise.
-It could save you some major anxiety and travel headaches, and after all, relaxing is what a cruise is all about!
+Book your cruise and travel insurance at the same time, and well in advance.
+And if you have a current passport, bring it with you when you set sail on your next cruise (Otherwise, we can help you apply for or renew a passport).
+Both steps could save you some major anxiety and travel headaches; and after all, relaxing is what a cruise is all about!